PaxTiz/nim-task-manager/README.md

     -d, --debug                    Enable debug printing
 ```

+`tasks projects`: list all projects

+`tasks new -p=demo`: create a project with name 'demo'

+`tasks delete -p=demo`: delete the project with name 'demo'

+`tasks list -p=demo`: list all tasks related to project 'demo'

 ## How is it stored ?
 All data are stored in a single json file in the iCloud documents folder.